 After a year upon the date of conviction, the driver could file a motion to the sentencing court to convert the conviction to a violation.
-The person's driving record starting from the date of the conviction, the results of alcohol treatment, and any criminal record would be the deciding factors in the success of the motion.
+The person's driving record starting from the date of the conviction, the results of alcohol or drug treatment, and any criminal record would be the deciding factors in the success of the motion.

 NH drunk driving laws pose a higher penalty to drivers under 21.
 The court will suspend the offender's license for at least a year and require further alcohol treatment and counseling.

-In the case of a second offense, NH DWI laws pose a fine of at least $750 dollars with a minimum mandatory imprisonment of at least 37 consecutive days, provided that the first conviction was within two years prior to the second incident.
-The convicted person is required to serve 30 consecutive days in a county correctional facility and the remaining seven days in a MOP or a residential program.
+In the case of a second offense, NH DWI laws pose a fine of at least $750 dollars with a minimum mandatory imprisonment of at least 60 consecutive days in which 30 days will be suspended, provided that the first conviction was within two years prior to the second incident.
+The convicted person is required to serve 30 consecutive days in a county correctional facility and must schedule a full substance abuse evaluation with the IDCMP within 30 days of release, complete the substance disorder evaluation within 60 days of release and comply with the recovery plan developed by the IDCMP.
+If the convicted could prove that his prior conviction occurred for more than 2 years, he could face a shorter jail time of at least 17 consecutive days with 12 days suspended as long as the drug and alcohol evaluation is scheduled within 30 days of his release, and completed within 60 days, while complying with any recovery plan developed.

 In addition to the aforementioned penalties, the offender's license will be revoked for a period of at least three years starting from the date of the conviction.
+The offender will also be required to install an ignition interlock device on his vehicle.

 The failure to comply with the order of the court by not completing the program or not undergoing the necessary treatments could result to charges of contempt of court with a minimum imprisonment of 30 days.

 The penalties for the third offense include all of the above mentioned for the second offense.
 One significant difference would be the longer revocation period of at least five years.
 After that period, the offender needs to file a petition if he wishes to re-apply for a license.
+Installation of an ignition interlock system will be mandatory.

 All subsequent offense after the third time is classified as a felony under the New Hampshire DWI laws.
 License suspension is indefinite and re-application is not possible for seven years upon the date of the offender's conviction.
 All other penalties pertaining to a third DWI offender will apply here as well.

+Under New Hampshire law, an aggravated DWI offense is a class A misdemeanor.
+The convicted person should expect a fine of at least $750 and a mandatory imprisonment of 17 days, with 12 days suspended under condition that the offender schedule the substance abuse evaluation within 30 days of his release, completes the evaluation within 60 days of his release, and abides by the recovery plan developed by the IDCMP.
+Should he fail to comply, the suspended sentence will be imposed.
 The offender's license could be revoked for a period of 18 months up to two years.
 If there is good cause, the court could suspend the revocation for up to 6 months.
-Such suspension requires the person to enter the mandatory intervention program as soon as possible.
+Such suspension requires the person to enter the mandatory intervention program as soon as possible and install an ignition interlock device on his vehicle..

 In New Hampshire, a person who causes a motor vehicle accident that results in serious bodily injury while under the influence of alcohol, drugs or both, faces very serious consequences.
 In New Hampshire this is termed: "Aggravated Driving While Intoxicated" (DWI), and it brings serious penalties.